fggo/python/README.md

 def function_name(
         parameter_0, parameter_1, parameter_2,
         parameter_3, parameter_4, parameter_5):
-    function body
+    function_body
 ```
-- if a module has more than 1 function, you can separate by 2 blank lines between functions
+- in a module, separate functions by 2 blank lines
-- all import statements should be at the beginning of a file.
+- import statements should be at the beginning of a file
-- exceptions are comments at the beginning of the file to describe the overall program
+- exceptions are comments at the beginning to describe the program

 # Classes
 - create objects with unique traits